katiakata1/http_checker/README.md

 python3 -m unittest discover -s tests
 ```

+## GitHub Actions Pipelines

+This project utilizes **GitHub Actions** pipelines to automate testing and deployment processes across two branches: `test` and `main`.

+- **Test Branch**: The `test` branch is dedicated to developing and running unit tests.
+In this branch, unit tests are created first, and then the corresponding functions are developed to ensure they pass these tests.
+The GitHub Actions pipeline automatically checks these tests, providing immediate feedback on the functionality and reliability of the code.

+- **Main Branch**: The `main` branch is used to verify the actual performance of the program.
+Here, the pipeline runs the main program using the command `python3 src/main.py < urls.txt` and checks whether the program outputs the correct results.
+This branch focuses on validating the real-world behavior of the code after it has passed all unit tests in the `test` branch.

+You can view the testing outputs and actual program outputs directly in the **GitHub Actions** section of this repository.
+This setup ensures that the code is thoroughly tested and performs as expected before any changes are merged into the `main` branch.

 ## Output Results
 The output of the program is a JSON document that summarizes the status and content of each URL processed.
 Below is a screenshot showing a sample of the JSON output, which includes the URL, status code, content length, request duration, and date of the request.
 This output provides a clear overview of how each URL was handled by the program.